wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 #### Examples

-- Checking if the value of a variable (`firstNumber`) is greater than a literal.
+- Checks if the value of a variable (`firstNumber`) is greater than a literal:

   ```ballerina
   firstNumber > 10
   ```

-- Checking if the value of a variable (`firstNumber`) is less than or equal to the value of another variable (`secondNumber`).
+- Checks if the value of a variable (`firstNumber`) is less than or equal to the value of another variable (`secondNumber`):

   ```ballerina
   firstNumber <= secondNumber